infojunkie/infojunkie/README.md

 <div style="border: 1px solid grey;">

-  <b>If you've got some interesting music app projects, I'd love to hear from you!</b> I have good experience (including professional contracts) with Web Audio, Web MIDI, MusicXML, and lots of music theory.
+  <b>If you've got some interesting music app projects, I'd love to hear from you!</b> I have good experience (including professional work) with Web Audio, Web MIDI, MusicXML, and lots of music theory.
 You can [check my music demos here](https://blog.karimratib.me/demos/).

 </div>